About Monetary Policy

 Overview

 Central Bank of Sri Lanka is responsible for conducting monetary policy in Sri Lanka, which mainly involves setting the policy interest rates and managing the liquidity in the economy.
-The monetary operations of the Central Bank influences interest rates in the economy, affecting the behavior of borrowers and lenders, economic activity and ultimately the rate of inflation.
+The monetary operations of the Central Bank influence interest rates in the economy, affecting the behavior of borrowers and lenders, economic activity and ultimately the rate of inflation.
 Therefore, the Central Bank uses monetary policy to control inflation and keep it within a desired path.

-Economic and Price Stability
+Price Stability

 Monetary Policy Framework

-At present, the Central Bank conducts monetary policy in line with a flexible inflation targeting (FIT) framework, aimed at stabilising inflation at mid single digit levels over the medium term while supporting economic growth to reach its potential.
+The Central Bank conducts monetary policy in line with a flexible inflation targeting (FIT) framework, aimed at maintaining headline inflation at the target rate of 5 per cent level over the medium term while supporting economic growth to reach its potential.
 In terms of operational aspects of this framework, the Central Bank uses its policy instruments to guide short term interest rates, particularly the average weighted call money rate (AWCMR) as the operating target.

-Prior to this transition, the Central Bank conducted monetary policy within an enhanced monetary policy framework with features of both monetary targeting and flexible inflation targeting (FIT).
-Under this enhanced monetary policy framework, the Central Bank attempted to stabilise inflation in mid-single digits over the medium term, while supporting the growth momentum of the economy and flexibility in exchange rate management.
+Previously, the Central Bank conducted monetary policy within an enhanced monetary policy framework with features of both monetary targeting and flexible inflation targeting (FIT).
+Under this enhanced monetary policy framework, the Central Bank attempted to stabilise inflation at mid single digit levels, while supporting the growth momentum of the economy and flexibility in exchange rate management.
 Similar to the current practice, the AWCMR was used as the operating target.

 FAQ on Monetary Policy